BC and Yukon Book Prizes: Annual prizes

-Introduced in 2019 and first awarded in 2020, the Jim Deva Award for Writing that Provokes is for original work that "challenges or provokes the ideas and forces that shape what writing, art, and/or society can become."
+Introduced in 2019 and first awarded in 2020, the Jim Deva Prize for Writing that Provokes is for original work that "challenges or provokes the ideas and forces that shape what writing, art, and/or society can become."
 The category is open to a wide range of writing, including poetry, nonfiction, fiction, work for children, and graphic novels.
-The award is named for the co-founder and co-owner of Little Sister’s Gay and Lesbian Bookstore and Art Emporium in Vancouver, British Columbia, and the award is supported by Deva's partner Bruce Smyth.
+The award is named for the co-founder and co-owner of Little Sister's Book and Art Emporium in Vancouver, British Columbia, and the award is supported by Deva's partner Bruce Smyth.
 Both Deva and Smyth were dedicated to the freedom of information, and the freedom of sexual expression and identity.